zkVerify/zkverify-docs/docs/overview/02-getting-started/06-zkverify-js.md

 })
 ```

 Now you can run this script using the command ``node index.js``.
 After running the script a new file named ``aggregation.json`` would have been created, which has the all the details required to verify the aggregation on the target chain.
-You would find something like the following:-
+You would find something like the following:
 ```json
 {
   "root": "0xef4752160e8d7ccbc254a87f71256990f2fcd8173e15a592f7ccc7e130aa5ab0",